caseyrlentz/fed-build/README.md

 3. Run `npm install` - this will download all dependencies from the `package.json`.

-4. Copy any CSS file you need to work on into the `SCSS` folder and rename with the file extension `.scss`.
+4. Copy any CSS or JS file you need to work on into the `SCSS` or `js` folder.
+Working with css you must rename the css file with the file extension `.scss`.

 5. Change the `devUrl` variable in the `gulpfile.js` to your local url that you're working on.